Using the COUNTIF Function to find if a Date Is within 7 Days – 2 Methods

 Alternative to COUNTIF Function to Counit If Date is within 7 Days

-This will be the second array.
-Here we also use ‘’ for the same reason as above.
-This will return the total number of ‘CKD’ items.
+is the second array. ‘’ functions as described above.
+It returns the total number of ‘CKD’ items.

-This will sum up the amounts we found from the above procedure.
+sums the amounts found from the above procedure.

 Read More: COUNTIF Between Two Dates in Excel (4 Suitable Examples)